av/harbor/README.md

 This project is a CLI and a pre-configured Docker Compose setup that connects various LLM-related projects together.
 It simplifies the initial configuration and can serve as a base for your own customized setup.

+- Manage LLM stack with a concise CLI
+- Access service CLIs (`hf`, `ollama`, etc.) via Docker without installing them on the host
 - Services are pre-configured to work together
-- Reused local cache - huggingface, ollama, etc.
+- Host cache is shared and reused - huggingface, ollama, etc.
 - All configuration in one place
-- Access required CLIs via Docker without installing them
-- Eject from Harbor at any time
+- Eject to run without harbor with `harbor eject`

 ## Harbor CLI Reference